 The truth is that a plant-based diet can be affordable, and with the proper planning, can be cheaper than a diet with an abundance of animal products.

 What Is A Plant-Based Diet

 A plant-based diet can be defined in a variety of ways, depending on who you ask.
 However, it’s important to note that a plant-based diet is reasonably flexible, in contrast to perhaps other popular diets.

-A plant-based diet a way of eating that is focused on foods that come mostly from plants.
+A plant-based diet is a way of eating that is focused on foods that come mostly from plants.
 According to Harvard Health Publishing, a plant-based diet can include meat or dairy, but you are proportionately choosing more of your food from plant sources.